A.I. United States Presidential Election since FDR.

 Wendell Willkie (Wiki Image).

 Sure.
 The 1940 United States presidential election was the 39th quadrennial presidential election, held on Tuesday, November 5, 1940.
-The incumbent Democratic president, Franklin D. Roosevelt, defeated Republican businessman Wendell Willkie to be reelected for an unprecedented third term in office.
+The incumbent Democratic president, Franklin D. Roosevelt, defeated Republican businessman Wendell Willkie to be reelected to an unprecedented third term.
 Roosevelt won 449 electoral votes to Willkie’s 82, and he won the popular vote by a margin of 54.7% to Willkie’s 44.8%.

 The election was contested in the shadow of World War II in Europe as the United States was finally emerging from the Great Depression.
 Roosevelt did not want to campaign for a third term initially but was driven by worsening conditions in Europe.